INESCTEC/predico-collabforecast/documentation/docs/faq.md

    - **Market** Challenge: A specific forecasting opportunity provided by a Market Maker, specifying details like target variables, time resolution and forecast horizon.

-#### 4. How do I register as a Forecaster?
+#### 4. Who can I contact for more information?

-   - Forecasters must apply by emailing [predico@elia.be](mailto:predico@elia.be).
-Upon acceptance, you will receive a registration link.
-A historical forecast submission of at least 30 days, in 15-minute intervals, is mandatory for your first participation.
+   - For any inquiries, you can reach out to the developers at [predico-support@lists.inesctec.pt](mailto:predico-support@lists.inesctec.pt).

+Feel free to consult the API documentation for technical details and guidelines on submission formats.

 #### 5. How are forecasts submitted?